aerogear/modern-appdev-workshop/README.md

 ?
 Do you want to include a example model?
 No
 ?
 Choose your database PostgreSQL
 ```

+Graphback project will generate new project for you based on template that was prepared for this workshop

 3. Change directory into project folder
 ```
 cd node-workshop
 ```

+Folder should contain Node.js Server in root folder and `client` folder that contains react based application
+that will contact with the server.

 4. Review the `Task.graphql` file inside `model` with your GraphQL types.
 This file was added as part of the template.
 GraphBack allows you to
 provide your own business logic, but for this example we will use logic that